MahdiGharooni/xmlparser/README.md

 then I check some characters in them, for example replace all the extra characters with empty string or replace placeholders with correct characters.
 So, I define a **regex** to find the placeholder:

     RegExp(r'(%[0-9]*\$[a-z])')

+>**NOTE**: For implementing the parser I didn't use any library or package.
+I've used packages only for media permission and file manager.